 The drugs available through mail order are maintenance drugs that you take on a regular basis for a chronic or long-term medical condition.
-Each prescription and refill is limited to a maximum 90 day supply.
+A mail order pharmacy may be used for up to a 90 day supply of a prescription drug.

-Prescription refills after the initial fill can be filled at a mail order pharmacy.
+Prescription refills after the first fill can be filled at a mail order pharmacy.